ARMmbed/mbed-tls-sockets/test/tls-client/README.md

     yotta target frdm-k64f-gcc
     ```

-5. Build mbedtls and the examples.
+5. Build mbed-tls-sockets and the examples.
 This will take a long time if it is the first time:

     ```
     $ yotta build